bullet-db/bullet-db.github.io/docs/backend/storm-performance.md

 See [0.3.0](https://github.com/bullet-db/bullet-storm/releases/tag/bullet-storm-0.3.0) for how to plug in your own metrics collection.

+!!!note "Old Version of Bullet"

+    This was tested with a relatively old version of Bullet Storm and has not been updated since.
+With the latest changes in Storm, Bullet Storm, using a proper PubSub, and partitioning in Bullet Core, the performance is actually a lot better.
+However, the point of this performance section is to simply conclude that (Spoilers Ahead) scaling out is pretty linear and queries mostly fit into the overhead of reading the data when the simultaneous queries desired is in the hundreds.

 ### Tools used

   * [jq](https://stedolan.github.io/jq/) - a nice tool to parse Bullet JSON responses